astronomer/docs/software/log-in-to-software.md

 description: Log in to Astronomer Software to access Astronomer Software features and functionality.
 ---

-You can use the Cloud UI and the Astro CLI to view and modify your workspaces, clusters, environment variables, tasks, and users.
-Your user credentials need to be authenticated before you can use the Cloud UI or the Astro CLI.
+You can use the Astronomer Software UI and the Astro CLI to view and modify your workspaces, clusters, environment variables, tasks, and users.
+Your user credentials need to be authenticated before you can use the Astronomer Software UI or the Astro CLI.
 User authentication prevents unauthorized access to organizational data and ensures you have the correct permissions to perform specific tasks.

-## Log in to the Cloud UI
+## Log in to the Astronomer Software UI

-In the Cloud UI you can create and manage workspaces, manage users, view your clusters, view lineage data, view task data, and view organization information.
+In the Astronomer Software UI you can create and manage workspaces, manage users, view your clusters, view lineage data, view task data, and view organization information.

 1. Go to https://cloud.astronomer.io/ and create an Astronomer account.